-The ATLAS detector~\cite{PERF-2007-01, PIX-2018-001, ATLAS-TDR-19} is a multipurpose particle detector with a forward-backward symmetric cylindrical geometry and near 4$\pi$ coverage in solid angle.\footnote{ATLAS uses a right-handed coordinate system with its origin at the nominal interaction point (IP) in the center of the detector and the $z$-axis along the beam pipe.
-The $x$-axis points from the IP to the center of the LHC ring, and the $y$-axis points upwards.
-Cylindrical coordinates ($r, \phi$) are used in the transverse plane, $\phi$ being the azimuthal angle around the z-axis.
-The pseudorapidity is defined in terms of the polar angle $\theta$ as $\eta$ = $\mathrm{-ln~ tan(\theta/2)}$.
-Angular distance is measured in units of $\Delta R \equiv \sqrt{(\Delta \eta)^2+(\Delta \phi)^2}$.} The trigger system consists of a hardware-based first-level trigger and a software-based high-level trigger~\cite{TRIG-2016-01}.
+The ATLAS detector~\cite{PERF-2007-01, PIX-2018-001, ATLAS-TDR-19} is a multipurpose particle detector with a forward-backward symmetric cylindrical geometry and near 4$\pi$ coverage in solid angle \cite{atlasdetector}.
+The trigger system consists of a hardware-based first-level trigger and a software-based high-level trigger~\cite{TRIG-2016-01}.
 Events used in this analysis were accepted by a diphoton trigger requiring the leading and subleading photons to have transverse energies ($E_{\mathrm{T}}$) greater than 35~\GeV\ and 25~\GeV, respectively, during the whole data-taking period.
 This trigger had a \textit{Loose} photon identification requirement in 2015--2016~\cite{TRIG-2018-05}, but due to the increasing instantaneous luminosity the identification requirement was tightened for data-taking in 2017--2018~\cite{TRIG-2018-05}.
 In addition, a single-photon trigger with \textit{Loose} identification criteria and an $E_{\mathrm{T}}$ threshold of 120 (140)~\GeV\ in 2015--2016 (2017--2018) was used to recover events with collimated diphoton pairs with very high transverse momentum (\pt)~\cite{TRIG-2018-05}.
 The average trigger efficiency is over 98\% for events passing the full diphoton event selection for this analysis~\cite{TRIG-2018-05}.